NickDoucet/doucet-lab/research/index.md

 Our pipeline includes phage-display nanobody discovery with partners, NMR epitope mapping, biophysical affinity measurements, and structure-guided redesign.
 These nanobodies act as inhibitors, conformational traps, and crystallization or NMR chaperones for challenging targets.

 {% include section.html %}

+## <a id="food-systems"></a>Biomolecular & food systems characterization

+We apply high-resolution spectroscopy and chemometrics to complex biological matrices.
+In collaboration with academic, industrial and municipal partners, we focus on:

+- **Maple syrup molecular fingerprinting** using NMR
+- Identification of **terroir signatures**, **quality defects** and **chemical markers**
+- Machine-learning models for classification and authenticity assessment

+This interdisciplinary program bridges environmental microbiology, analytical chemistry, and biomolecular modeling to understand how ecosystems shape food chemistry.

+{% include section.html %}